 Inih Effiong: Before Boro’

 Effiong’s career started at St Albans City.
 After struggling to break through at Clarence Park, he spent time at Northwood (on loan) and then Boreham Wood.
-Such was his scoring form at the Wood, Stalebuns came back in for him; realising their mistake.
+Such was his scoring form at the Wood, Stalebuns came back in for him after realising their mistake.

 He started banging them in for the Saints, which piqued the interest of… Boreham Wood.
 So, back he went.
 Except his second stint at the club didn’t go to plan.
 As such, he ended up going out on loan to Hitchin Town and Chesham United; scoring seven in seven for the latter, before earning a permanent switch there in 2012.
 Next came a loan spell at Hayes & Yeading United, as well as stints at Dunstable Town, Burnham and Arlesey Town.

 July 2015 saw Effiong move to Biggleswade Town; another club where he’d enjoy a rich vein of scoring form during his two years there.
-Even though he did feature in a couple of games for Hertford Town on loan while there.
+That’s despite featuring in a couple of games for Hertford Town on loan while with the ‘Wade.
 The forward’s scoring form for the Waders earned him a move up the ladder (and country) when he signed for Barrow in early 2017.
 The short term deal, however, did not get renewed and he was free to leave that summer.